scrum-1/horosim/docs/Installation.md

 ## Option 1: Virtual Machine with everything installed ##

 I created a virtual machine in VirtualBox.
 First, install virtualBox from [here](https://www.virtualbox.org/).
 Then, download the [Ubuntu Virtual Machine](https://owncloud.itu.dk/index.php/s/orL1ETlNlpRN8B8) and extract it.
 Then, start the virtual machine by opening through VirtualBox.
 The login is "htmaa" and the password is "htmaa".
-You still need to install the Vrep simulator in your computer (not in the virtual machine).
+You still need to install the CoppeliaSim simulator in your computer (not in the virtual machine).

 ## Option 2: Install all the software in your machine ##